Immigrate to British Columbia – British Columbia Provincial Nominee Program

 2. Entrepreneur Immigration

-Both these categories have their own eligibility criteria and candidates falling under any of these categories must meet the criteria to be nominated and selected.
+Both categories have their eligibility criteria, and candidates falling under any of these categories must meet the specific criteria to be nominated and selected.
 Both of these categories are further divided into sub-categories.
 These sub-categories decide if the candidate is eligible to receive a British Columbia nomination certificate.

 British Columbia Provincial Nominee Program Skilled Worker Immigration

-The British Columbia Skilled Worker Immigration category is the most popular immigration stream.
+The British Columbia Skilled Worker Immigration category is the most popular immigration stream in British Columbia.
 This category nominates up to 1,350 skilled workers every year.
 These nominated candidates can then enter the Express Entry British Columbia Stream.
 Henceforth, their permanent residency for these candidates can be expedited.

-The sub-categories of British Columbia Provincial Nominee Program Skilled Worker Immigration are:
+The sub-categories of the British Columbia Provincial Nominee Program Skilled Worker Immigration are:

-• International Post Graduate, BC Degree Category: Foreign candidates holding Masters or Doctorate degree after pursuing a course in British Columbia can apply for this category.
+• International Post Graduate, BC Degree Category: Foreign candidates holding a Master’s or Doctorate after pursuing a course in British Columbia can apply for this category.

 • International Graduate, Canadian Degree Category: This category is open for international students who have graduated from a legitimate and eligible Canadian educational institution in the last two years.
 An employment offer is a necessity for this category.

-• Entry Level and Semi-Skilled Worker Category: Candidates who wish to apply for a semi-skilled job like tourism, hospitality, food processing, etc can apply under this category.
+• Entry-Level and Semi-Skilled Worker Category: Candidates who wish to apply for a semi-skilled job, such as tourism, hospitality, or food processing, can apply under this category.

 General Requirements for British Columbia Skilled Immigration